 - Permanent loss of use of an organ, member, or bodily function or system

 - Loss of a fetus

 Any injury you sustain in an accident that prevents you from enjoying your typical activities for three to six months might also be considered a serious injury.

 You can discuss the physical impact of your injuries and any limitations they impose on your personal, social, and professional life with your health care team and your legal team.
-Your lawyer may use your medical records and bills to prove your injuries were diagnosed as severe and argue that you are owed financial compensation for your pain and suffering.
+One of our attorneys could use your medical records and bills to prove your injuries were diagnosed as severe and argue that you are owed financial compensation for your pain and suffering.